bacnet-stack/bacnet-stack/CONTRIBUTING.md

 ```

 All BACnet enumerations from the ASN.1 standard are defined in bacenum.h and
-mirror the naming convention as the BACnet standard, but in uppercase.
+mirror the naming convention from the BACnet standard.
+Enumerations always
-`_MAX` is added to the end of each enumeration to indicate the maximum value
-which is used for array sizing, loop bounds, or range validation.
-Enumerations always define the value as expressed in the standard.
+define and include the integer value as expressed in the standard.
-Most BACnet enumerations have a text equivalent in bactext.c module
+The typedef name is written in in ALL uppercase.
+The suffix `_MAX` is
-that is used for EPICS and logging.
+appended to indicate the maximum value which is used for array sizing,
+loop bounds, or range validation.
+For example:
 ```c
 typedef enum BACnetSuccessFilter {
     BACNET_SUCCESS_FILTER_ALL = 0,